frannyfx/visor/README.md

 # Visor
+A game capture system, along with a social media platform dedicated to sharing videogame clips.

+## Installing
+You can download the latest version of Visor from https://visor.gg/notyetourdomain.

+## Building
+LOL

+## About the project
+### Injection
+Visor includes a custom DLL injector which will inject our library along with its dependencies into any valid graphics application.

+In the future we would like to automate the process by periodically scanning the list of running processes and attempt to match the processes with a known list of valid game processes.

+### Overlay
+Using our library, we're able to render an overlay over a graphics application to show the user notifications.

 ![Visor injection PoC](Docs/Images/visor_injection.png)

-A game capture system, along with a social media platform dedicated to sharing videogame clips.
+### Supported graphics libraries
+Visor will support the following graphics libraries:
+- DirectX9
+- DirectX10 (not yet implemented)
+- DirectX11
+- DirectX12 (not yet implemented)
+- OpenGL (upcoming)
+- Vulkan (upcoming)

+### Credits
+The projects that made Visor possible:
+- Capstone Disassembler
+- PolyHook 2.0
+- ImGui

+The people that made Visor possible:
+- Francesco Compagnoni (frannyfx)
+- Nerius Ilmonas (Neriuzz)